 1. Write the main advantages and disadvantages of using photovoltaic panels for energy production.

 2. How does Nature manage to produce energy from the sun?
 Do you know any examples?
 Write them down.

-Activity 2 Look at different leaves MAPLE ASH ASHLEAF MAPLE ASH (FRAXINUS) ASPEN BIRCH BIRCH BIRO CHERRY SOUR CHERRY ELAEAGNUS HAZEL HONEYSUCKLE HORSE CHESTNUT IVY SMALL LEAVED LIME LARGE LEAVED LIME NORWAY MAPLE MAPLE TATARIAN MAPLE OAK PARTHENOCISSUS BLACK POPLAR CANADIAN POPLAR GREAT SALLOW WILLOW Explain how a photovoltaic panel resembles a plant leaf, with regard to: Importance of sunlight for in operation and energy transfers and transformations.
+1. Explain how a photovoltaic panel resembles a plant leaf, with regard to: Importance of sunlight for its operation and energy transfers and transformations.